CyberFlameGO/svnpython/Doc/install/index.rst

 stash of Python modules.
 This scheme's name is derived from the idea of a "home" directory on Unix, since it's not unusual for a Unix user to make their home directory have a layout similar to :file:`/usr/` or :file:`/usr/local/`.
-This scheme can be used by anyone, regardless of the operating system their installing for.
+This scheme can be used by anyone, regardless of the operating system they are installing for.

 Installing a new module distribution is as simple as ::